 People are encouraged to pay for parking ‘hands free’ using the RingGo app.
 Anyone needing to pay by cash (or card where the parking machine has that facility) is asked to use hand sanitiser before and after using the machine to minimise their risk of catching or spreading the virus.

-NHS and critical care staff, NHS coronavirus volunteers and social care key workers still benefit from free parking as long as they display identification of their employment in their vehicle.
+NHS and critical care staff, NHS coronavirus volunteers and social care key workers (employed through the local authority) still benefit from concessions for parking as long as they display an approved permit issued by their employer.
 This is a nationally recognised scheme and permits can only be issued by the worker’s employer.
+The permits are only valid whilst on duty.
+Find out more information and how to use the pass.

-Anyone with an expired parking permit should reapply here or email email@example.com or call 01723 232323.
+Anyone with an expired parking permit should reapply online, email email@example.com or call 01723 232323.
 Due to reduced capacity within our Customer First centre, permits can only be renewed online or via the telephone/postal application option and not face to face.

 The waiting room at Woodlands Crematorium remains closed, but the reception area to the main office is open to visitors.